Bernie Sanders hits the trail again, this time to fight GOP tax bill

 WASHINGTON — Sen. Bernie Sanders is traveling to Kentucky, Ohio and Pennsylvania this weekend to rally against the Republican tax bill, his office told NBC News, keeping up a brisk pace of political activity since leaving the presidential race last year and ahead of a potential second one in 2020.

-Sanders, who held a similar series of rallies across the country this year to oppose the repeal of the Affordable Care Act, is using his "Protecting Working Families Tour" to pressure on-the-fence GOP senators before a vote on the tax bill, President Donald Trump's top legislative priority.
+Sanders, who held a similar series of rallies across the country this year to oppose the repeal of the Affordable Care Act, is using the "Protecting Working Families Tour," which is also organized by MoveOn.org and the Not One Penny coalition, to pressure on-the-fence GOP senators before a vote on the tax bill, President Donald Trump's top legislative priority.

 Sanders, an independent from Vermont who is up for re-election next year and is considered a possible presidential candidate in 2020, has continued to keep up a campaign-like schedule of events across the country.
 During the fight over repealing Obamacare, he visited Maine, Kentucky, Nevada, Pennsylvania, Ohio, Michigan, Kansas and West Virginia, including multiple stops to some states.